Marcela Serrano

 Marcela Serrano (born 1951) is a Chilean novelist.
 In 1994, her first novel, Para que no me olvides, won the Literary Prize in Santiago, and her second book, Nosotras que nos queremos tanto, won the Sor Juana Inés de la Cruz Prize for women writers in Spanish.
 She received the runner-up award in the renowned Premio Planeta competition in 2001 for her novel Lo que está en mi corazón.
 Carlos Fuentes has quoted her description of the modern woman as "having the capacity to change skin like a snake, freeing herself from the inevitability and servitude of more obsolete times."

 Biography

 Marcela Serrano is the daughter of novelist Elisa Serrana and engineer and essayist Horacio Serrano.

-She is considered a "late editor" -- "I began to write at age 38 and recently at age 40, I published my first novel" -- even though as a girl she wrote "dozens of books", she threw them all out.
+She is considered a "late editor" -- "I began to write at age 38 and recently at age 40, I published my first novel"—even though as a girl she wrote "dozens of books", she threw them all out.
 That first novel appeared in 1991: We who love ourselves very much, which was an immediate success the next year and later received two prizes.
-She has published a series of works, one of them was from the "género negro" and other children's books, which is ultimately joined together with Margarita Maira, one of her daughters.
+She has published a series of works, one of them was from the "género negro" and other children's books, which is ultimately joined with Margarita Maira, one of her daughters.